sallywag/rr-qa-automation-assignment/README.rst

 8. Test results reporting to a program like TestRail could be useful.

+9. Custom waits to remove generic timeouts (like I have in the open_new_account method of the OpenAccountPage class).

-9. General improvments could include support for multiple browsers, headless test running, improved logging, etc.
+10. General improvments could include support for multiple browsers, headless test running, improved logging, etc.

 CI/CD
 -----